sztomi/sztomi.github.io/_posts/2016-08-15-back-to-the-lab-again.md

 Anyway, the blog is here again, hopefully Google forgives the downtime.
 I made sure to use the old links and put extra effort into having the old comments in place.

 The blog now runs on Github pages and is based on Jekyll.
-You can find the source here: https://github.com/sztomi/sztomi.github.io
+You can find the source [here](https://github.com/sztomi/sztomi.github.io).

-Regarding my VPS service provider: let's just say, I won't be recommending [that company](http://virtora.com/) to anyone, anytime soon.
+Regarding my VPS service provider: let's just say, I won't be recommending that company to anyone, anytime soon.